astriaorg/astria/specs/sequencer-app.md

 # Sequencer application

 A sequencer blockchain node consists of two components: [cometbft](https://github.com/cometbft/cometbft) (formerly known as tendermint) and the [sequencer application](https://github.com/astriaorg/astria/tree/main/crates/astria-sequencer).
 This splits the node logic into two separate components that communicate over [ABCI](https://docs.cometbft.com/v0.37/spec/abci/).
-Cometbft contains the logic for consensus, including the required p2p networking, while the sequencer application contains the state-transition (application) logic of the blockchain.
-Cometbft drives the formation of new blocks and finality of blocks, calling into the application when necessary to execute the application logic.
+Cometbft contains the logic for consensus, including the required p2p networking, while the sequencer application contains the state transition (application) logic of the blockchain.
+Cometbft drives the formation of new blocks and finalization of blocks, calling into the application when necessary to execute the state transition logic.

 This document aims to specify the application logic of the sequencer chain.

-## Background
+## Background and transaction types

 The sequencer chain's primary purpose is to sequence (order) data.
 This data is not executed on the sequencer chain, as it's destined for other chains (ie. rollups).